Andrew-71/Tardim-In-Control/README.md

 The possibilities are endless, the only limit is your imagination!
 (And coding skills)

+### Note
+Due to nature of the mod **anyone** inside your TARDIM with access to a computer and this mod's peripheral will be able to run **any** methods.
+There is no fix that I know of (aside from disabling any commands except "getters" like fuel info), so if you want to use this mod on your server, please don't let untrustworthy players anywhere near your computer.\
+And another thing: the method that sets destination dimension can't check if the dimension is valid.
+If you cannot land just change dimension to a valid one like overworld or nether.

 ### FAQ

 **Is this for Fabric or Forge?**
-: As a Fabric player who recognises Forge's large playerbase, I intend to support both major modloaders.
+: Both!
+As a Fabric player who recognises Forge's large playerbase, I support both major modloaders.
-Right now, only Forge version is present.
-However, as of April 13th 2023, I started to port to multi-loader system and intend to have a Fabric version soon.

 **Can I use this in my modpack?**
-: Sure, as long as you credit me and link to this page.
+: Sure, as long as you don't claim the mod as your own.
+A link to this mod's page would be appreciated too.

 **Will there be a 1.19.3 version and beyond?**
-: Yes, I will try my best to update to later versions as soon as **both** ComputerCraft: Tweaked and TARDIM receive stable versions for them.
+: Right now my focus on 1.19.2, but I will try my best to update to later versions as soon as this mod is fully stable.

+**I encountered a bug or have a suggestion.
+What do I do?**
+: If you have a problem or suggestion, the best way to get them to me is through the project's Discord server.

-**I don't know CC, will this always be a CC-only mod?**
+**I don't know ComputerCraft, will this always be a CC-only mod?**
-: OK, fine, nobody actually asked that.
+: Ok fine, nobody actually asked that.
 But in case you did, good news: No!
-As you might've noticed, version 0.8 add a block that make it possible to integrate your TARDIM into good old redstone!
-Going forward, I plan to add some way to get redstone *output* from the TARDIM as well, and maybe even streamline things like the cloister bell for those who don't want to code their own implementations!
+The mod already adds things like Redstone TARDIM Input, which let you integrate your TARDIM into good old redstone.
+Going forward, I plan to add even more ways to control the TARDIM without computers for those who don't want to code their own implementation.